Cray-HPE/docs-csm/troubleshooting/known_issues/CFS_Batcher_Creating_Multiple_Sessions_For_Same_Batch.md

 ## Fix

-None -- this issue exists in all versions of CSM.
+This issue is fixed in CSM 1.7.1-patch.2; the issue exists in all earlier versions of CSM.

 ## Workaround